labgem/microscope-user-doc/docs/content/mage/info.rst

 There are two ways of accessing the Gene Annotation Editor:

-* 1- click on a genomic object on the genomic map
+1. click on a genomic object on the genomic map
-* 2- click on a label in the table of genomic objects which is below the genomic map
+2. click on a label in the table of genomic objects which is below the genomic map

-NB : requesting information via the GetInfo button only calls up a read-only Gene Annotation Editor window.
+.. important:: requesting information via the GetInfo button only calls up a read-only Gene Annotation Editor window.

 Overview of the Gene Annotation Editor